logaretm/vee-validate/docs/guide/localization.md

 ## Aliases

-Not only can you create and overwrite messages but you can also provide an alias for a field that to be used in the message instead of it's original name.
+Not only can you create and overwrite messages but you can also provide an alias for a field that to be used in the message instead of its original name.
 Seeing 'first_name' in your error messages can't be very good for your users experience.
 There is a couple of solutions.

 ### Using data-vv-as